Two-timescale Extragradient for Finding Local Minimax Points: Local minimax points and the limit points of two-timescale EG

 \subsection{Two-timescale EG}

 We now consider the EG with timescale separation, to resolve the aforementioned avoidance issue of GDA.
-For simplicity in the analysis, we first work with the continuous-time limit of EG, especially the high-order approximation version~\eqref{eqn:plain-ode}, so that we have a clear distinction from GDA.
-Applying the timescale separation on the ODE \eqref{eqn:plain-ode} using $\vecLam_\tau$ as in \eqref{eqn:ttgda1}, we get
+For simplicity in the analysis, we first work with the continuous-time limit of EG, especially the high-order approximation version in Lemma~\ref{lem:equivalent-odes}, so that we have a clear distinction from GDA.
+Applying the timescale separation on the ODE in Lemma~\ref{lem:equivalent-odes} using $\mLam_\tau$ as in \eqref{eqn:ttgda1}, we get

 Its discretization with $s = \nicefrac{\eta}{2}$, namely the two-timescale EG, becomes